frabcus/binduino/README.md

-Two programs, for two separate Ardino's, to work together.
+Two programs, for two separate Ardino's, and a scraper, to work together.

 Send
 ====